-Nevertheless, under our continuous monitoring and active management, 10 Shanghai has reached breakeven point in late 2018 and recorded significant improvements in financial performance.
+Nevertheless, our new restaurant, Modern Shanghai (Olympian City) Restaurant has reached breakeven point in late 2019 and recorded a steadily improved financial performance.

 The Company will continue to closely monitor the performances of its restaurants, formulate adequate strategies and strike a balance between improving the financial performance of the restaurants and providing decent dining experiences at reasonable prices.